Timthreetwelve/WUView/README.md

 ### Windows Update Viewer is multilingual!
 Languages are being added as of version 0.5.21.
 Please see [Contribute a Translation](https://github.com/Timthreetwelve/WUView/wiki/Contribute-a-Translation) topic in the Wiki if you would like to contribute a translation.

-### Get Windows Update Viewer via winget
-Windows update viewer is now available through Windows Package Manager (a.k.a. winget)!
-Many thanks to [@ottnorml](https://github.com/ottnorml) for making this happen!👏 Using winget, the name is `"Windows Update Viewer"` (use double quotes since the name has spaces).
-The ID is `Timthreetwelve.WUView`.
-Note that the winget version is typically available 12-36 hours after a release is published here.

 ### Download Windows Update Viewer
 You can always download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
 Note that "portable" releases are provided as well as the traditional installers.